-× Restoring of teeth, mouth or jaws from biting or chewing × Restorations that are not medically necessary × Inpatient or outpatient dental services, except the situation described above. × Upper or lower jaw augmentation or reduction × Artificial implanted devices and bone graft for denture wear × Temporomandibular joint therapy or surgery unless it has a medical basis Early Intervention No copay.
-100% covered.
-Services Early Intervention Services, or EIS, are services that give support to children who have special developmental needs.
+× Restoring of teeth, mouth or jaws from biting or chewing × Restorations that are not medically necessary × Inpatient or outpatient dental services, except the situation described above × Upper or lower jaw augmentation or reduction × Artificial implanted devices and bone graft for denture wear × Temporomandibular (TMJ) joint therapy or surgery unless it has a medical basis Early Intervention No copay.
+100% covered Services Early Intervention Services, or EIS, are services that give support to children who have special developmental needs.
 See the Early Intervention Services section in this handbook for more info.
-The following are some services offered unlimited through EIS for children ages 0-3: C. District Theory ✓ Physical Therapy ✓ Speech Therapy ✓ Occupational Therapy Otherwise up to 30 visits per calendar year per diagnosis.
-Emergency, Urgent and No copay.
+The following are some services offered unlimited through EIS for children ages 0-3: ✓ Physical Therapy ✓ Speech Therapy ✓ Occupational Therapy · · · · · · · · · · · · · · · · · · · Otherwise, up to 30 visits per calendar year per diagnosis Francisco Liverant and No construction of notwork Emergency, Urgent and No copay.
 100% covered.
 No pre-approval needed in or out-of-network.
 After-Hours Care See the Emergency and Urgent Care sections in this handbook for more info about Services these services.
 Family No copay.
 100% covered.
 No pre-approval or referral for any provider regardless of Planning/reproductive whether they are in-network or not.
-This could be a PCP or and OB/GYN Health ✓ Injection of Depo-Provera for birth control purposes ✓ Fitting of a diaphragm or cervical cap ✓ Surgical implantation and removal of an implantable contraceptive device ✓ Fitting, inserting, or removing Intrauterine Device ✓ Tests to diagnose a possible genetic illness/disease. ✓ STI and HIV testing and care.
-Not-Covered Services × Surgical sterilization.
+This could be a PCP or and OB/GYN.
+Health ✓ Injection of Depo-Provera for birth control purposes ✓ Fitting of a diaphragm or cervical cap ✓ Surgical implantation and removal of an implantable contraceptive device ✓ Fitting, inserting or removing Intrauterine Device (IUD) ✓ Tests to diagnose a possible genetic illness/disease ✓ STI (Sexually Transmitted Infections) and HIV testing and care Not-Covered Services × Surgical sterilization.
 For example, tubal ligation or vasectomy and related services × Reversal of sterilization procedures × Over-the-counter contraceptive products such as condoms and spermicide × Preconception, paternity, or court-ordered genetic counseling and testing.
-For example, tests to determine the sex or physical characteristics of an unborn child. × Elective termination of pregnancy, unless the elective termination is to save the life of the mother or when the pregnancy is the result of an act of rape or incest Food and Nutrition No copay.
+For example, tests to determine the sex or physical characteristics of an unborn child. × Elective termination of pregnancy, except when; the elective termination is to save the life of the mother when the pregnancy is the result of an act of rape or incest which the pregnancy is the result of an act of rape of incest Food and Nutrition No copay.
 100% covered.
 An in-network licensed therapist has to provide the Services nutrition services.
-All services must be pre-approved. ✓ Enteral therapy and Parenteral Nutrition, TPN - these services are usually provided through a home health agency.
+All services must be pre-approved.
+Jet vices ✓ Enteral therapy and Parenteral Nutrition (TPN) - these services are usually provided through a home health agency

-- ✓ Medical foods for home use for inherited enzymatic disorders involved in the metabolism of amino, organic and fatty acids. - ✓ Diabetic nutrition counseling - ✓ Nutritional services in hospice care nutritional assessment, counseling and feeding as determined medically necessary. - ✓ Formulas for metabolic disorders - ✓ Nutritional assessment and therapy when medically necessary - ✓ Feeding appliances and feeding evaluations that are necessary where normal food intake is not possible. - ✓ Obesity/overweight nutritional assessment - ✓ Human breast milk when required for survival of infant.
+- ✓ Medical foods for home use for inherited enzymatic disorders involved in the metabolism of amino, organic and fatty acids - ✓ Diabetic nutrition counseling - ✓ Nutritional services in hospice care nutritional assessment, counseling and feeding as determined medically necessary - ✓ Formulas for metabolic disorders - ✓ Nutritional assessment and therapy when medically necessary - ✓ Feeding appliances and feeding evaluations that are necessary where normal food intake is not possible - ✓ Obesity/overweight nutritional assessment - ✓ Human breast milk when required for survival of infant